gggeek/phpxmlrpc/INSTALL.md

             $client = new Client('http://some/server');
             $response = $client->send(new Request('method', array(new Value('parameter'))));

-    5. IMPORTANT!
-Make sure that the vendor/phpxmlrpc directory is not directly accessible from the internet, as leaving it open to access means that any visitor can trigger execution of php code such as the built-in debugger.
+    4. IMPORTANT!
+Make sure that the phpxmlrpc directory is not directly accessible from the internet, as leaving it open to access means that any visitor can trigger execution of php code such as the built-in debugger.

 Tips
 ----

-Please note that usage of the 'pake' command is not required for installation of the library.
+* Please note that usage of the 'pake' command is not required for installation of the library.
-At this moment it is only useful to build the html and pdf versions of the documentation, and the tarballs for distribution of the library.
+  At this moment it is only useful to build the html and pdf versions of the documentation.